compsciAnas/CSC212_Project/README.md

 Product Operations

 Product.addProduct(Product p): Adds a new product to the system.
+Returns true if successful, false if product ID already exists (duplicate validation).

 Product.searchById(int id): Finds a product by its ID (linear search) - Time: O(P).

+Product.searchByName(String name): Finds a product by its name (linear search, case-insensitive) - Time: O(P).

 Product.updateProduct(int id, double newPrice, int newStock): Updates a product's price and stock.